FREQUENTLY ASKED QUESTIONS

 AMERICAN ARTISAN FESTIVAL - EVENT SUMMARY

 Always free to the public, the American Artisan Festival is visited by more than 20,000 local residents and tourists each year, and is co-sponsored by the Nashville Board of Parks and Recreation and The Nashville Arts Commission.
 In addition to presenting the best in contemporary American handcrafts and fine art, fair goers also enjoy live music by some of Nashville's most talented musicians, a free children’s art booth, and more than fifteen artisanal food and drink vendors including craft cocktails, beer and wine.
-We will also include a new American Artisan Festival Award of Excellence for $1000 as well as a People’s Choice Award of $500, which will be determined through our social media channels and online voting.
+We will also include a new American Artisan Festival Award of Excellence for $1000, which will be determined in conjunction with Nashville Arts Magazine.

 The American Artisan Festival has had a long and successful history in Nashville since 1971.
 Founded by Nancy Saturn, a retailer and early pioneer in the contemporary craft movement, the American Artisan Festival has been dedicated to showcasing handcrafts and fine art of the highest quality for over 40 years.
 Founder Nancy Saturn lost her battle with breast cancer in 2010; however, the show carries on her vision and tradition of excellence led by her daughter and protégé, Samantha Saturn who has been running the event since 2010.
 Samantha also is a retailer in her own right having held senior marketing roles at Artspace.com and Comixology.com and has been developing programs to sell art to consumers online throughout her entire career.